guardian/csnx/libs/@guardian/react-crossword/README.md

 ### Layout

 A custom layout component can passed to the `Crossword` component via the `Layout` prop.
-The individual components of the crossword will be passed to the layout as props so that additional elements of styling can be applied as needed.
-This is used in DCR to customise the styling and layout and to allow the insertion of an ad slot between the crossword grid and controls.
+The individual components that the crossword is composed of are passed to the layout as props so that additional elements or styles can be applied as required.
+(This is used in DCR to customise the layout and allow the insertion of ad slots.)

 This is a simplified example of a layout:

 ```tsx
 const Layout: CrosswordProps['Layout'] = ({